 A Note on Terminology.

+Words are not things, and labels and titles more often confuse than clarify.
 This has never been truer than with the parkour, which is wholly experiential in nature – something that must be practised to be understood, not discussed or categorized.
 However, ease of communication demands that we give names to things and as such there are terms, more or less universally accepted, for this most indefinable of practices.

 The first and perhaps most accurate name for the discipline was, in French, l’Art du Deplacement: ‘the Art of Displacement’.
 In 1998 the word ‘parkour’ came into being to describe the discipline, first used by David Belle, one of the original practitioners, and deriving from the French word parcours meaning ‘route’ or ‘course’.
 Then in 2003, when art du deplacement was first properly introduced to a global audience in the seminal Channel 4 documentary, ‘Jump London’, it was thought that an English term should be utilised in order to communicate better this amazing new concept to an English-speaking audience – this responsibility fell to Guillaume Pelletier, involved in the production as representing the French practitioners, who thus coined the term ‘freerunning’.